drawveloper/js-closures-workshop/index.md

 --

-(We can do make the original example work with `Function.bind`.
+(We can make the original example work with `Function.bind`.
 Can you find out how?
 Homework 😜)

 ```js
 function add(x, y) {